OUR TREES

 Exposure Type: Full Sun

-PLANTING POINTS: This is a very interesting tree with compound leaves much like the Honeylocust.
+This is a very interesting tree with compound leaves much like the Honeylocust.
 It has furrowed bark and interesting canopy architecture with distinct branch angles.
 A seedless variety with a slow growth habit that excels in full sun but can also be very vigorous in planting situations where it only receives full sun for part of the day.
-It is slow to branch out as a juvenile where it arrives to Legacy-Trees as a branchless whip.
+It is slow to branch out as a juvenile where it arrives as a branchless whip.
 By growing season 3, it should be starting to add branches and structure quickly.
-Customers should know that it can sometimes be late to break bud but will quickly become one of the more interesting trees on their property.
-This tree is another star for tolerating urban conditions.
+It can sometimes be late to break bud but will quickly become one of the more interesting trees on their property.

 Fall Fiesta Sugar Maple